 To compare Portugal Laurel with Cherry Laurel, there are some different features each other as follows:

 - The leaf size is much smaller than that of Prunus laurocerasus with leaves being 8-10cm (4 inches) long.

 - Portugal Laurel can tolerate free-draining soil (i.e. not waterlogged) even shallow chalky soils while Cherry Laurel cannot

 2. Diseases, other problems

 Leaves may be damaged by vine weevil and leaf-mining moths.
 A common disease that can be happened on Portugal Laurel is powdery mildew.

-Portuguese Laurel is similar to Cherry Laurel in containing poison.
+Portugal Laurel is similar to Cherry Laurel in containing poison.
 However, the amount of poison in Portugal Laurel is lower.
 Cyanogenic glycosides that are poison toxic can lead to brick red mucous membranes, dilated pupils, difficulty breathing, panting, shock symptoms.
 Therefore, people and their animals should always stay away from leaves, seeds, or stems.

-3. The family of Portuguese Laurel
+3. The family of Cherry Laurel

 PRUNUS LUSITANICA “MYRTIFOLIA” (ALSO KNOWN AS PRUNUS LUSITANICA “ANGUSTIFOLIA” OR “PYRAMIDALIS”)